Ecomedia Africa

 Across Ghana’s river valleys and floodplains, thousands of men and women spend their days panning, digging, and washing for gold.
 Known locally as galamsey, this form of alluvial mining, which extracts gold from sediments along rivers and streams, has become Read more…

-By Eco Media, 1 week ago
+By Eco Media, 2 months ago

 African Nations Lag on Methane Pledge, Favouring Incineration over Zero Waste